open-ephys/commutators/README.md

 The BOM is located [here](https://docs.google.com/spreadsheets/d/1M2R0Q2-OuRHzctt05BxtA3hxNcCHtRZHORzCKElmG1Q/edit?usp=sharing).

 ### Mechanical
-The mechanical components, excluding fasteners, of the commutator are as
+The mechanical component of the commutator are as follows:
-follows:

 1. RF Rotary Joint
 1. 2x reduction gears (3D-printed)
 1. NEMA-11 Stepper Motor
 1. Housing (3D-printed)
+1. Some fasterners

+Mechanical designs are located [here](./mechanical).
+STL files for 3D printing are located in the `stl` subdirectory.

-Links to purchase each of these components can be found on the BOM.
+Links to purchase each of these components, including 3D-printed parts, can be found on the BOM.

 ### Electronics
 The board used to control the commutator consists of the following elements:

 1. [Teensy 3.2](https://www.pjrc.com/store/teensy32.html) for receiving
    commands and controlling all circuit elements.
-2. [TMC2130 Silent Stepper
+1. [TMC2130 Silent Stepper
    Stick](https://www.watterott.com/en/SilentStepStick-TMC2130) for driving the motor.
-3. Super-capacitor charge system and step-up regulator for providing high-current capacity drive to the motor driver directly from USB.
+1. Super-capacitor charge system and step-up regulator for providing high-current capacity drive to the motor driver directly from USB.
-4. RGB indicator LED.
+1. RGB indicator LED.
-5. Capacitive touch sensors on the back side of the PCB that serve as buttons for manual commutator control
+1. Capacitive touch sensors on the back side of the PCB that serve as buttons for manual commutator control

 Board designs are located [here](../control-board).
 Board design file types are